metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 title: "mirrord internals - hooking libc functions in Rust and fixing bugs"
 description: "Practical example of how to hook functions in Rust and a guide to detours in mirrord"
 lead: "mirrord internals - hooking libc functions and fixing bugs"
-date: 2022-06-24T0:00:00+00:00
+date: 2022-07-04T0:00:00+00:00
-lastmod: 2022-06-24T0:00:00+00:00
+lastmod: 2022-07-04T0:00:00+00:00
 draft: false
 weight: 50
 images: []
 contributors: ["Mehul Arora"]
 ---

-"Is mirrord some kind of ptrace magic?”, that’s what I exactly thought when I was introduced to this idea of “mirroring traffic”.
+"Is mirrord some kind of [ptrace](https://man7.org/linux/man-pages/man2/ptrace.2.html) magic?”, that’s what I exactly thought when I was introduced to this idea of “mirroring traffic”.
 To my surprise, the idea and design behind mirrord are based on simple concepts implemented in a novel way!
 This is what I want to discuss in this blog post along with my experience as a Junior Engineer learning how to tackle bugs working on this badass project.

 ## What is mirrord? 🪞